Email Security for Business Guide

 Image

-The Financial Threat of Impersonation
+The Financial Threat of Business Email Compromise (BEC)

-Attackers often push for bogus wire transfers, with the average demand hitting a staggering $24,586.
-To pull this off, criminals rely on pretexting—they invent a believable story to make their request seem completely legitimate.
-This tactic has nearly doubled in frequency, proving just how effective it is.
+Attackers often push for fraudulent wire transfers, with the average demand hitting $24,586.
+They rely on pretexting – inventing believable stories to make requests seem legitimate.
+This tactic has nearly doubled in frequency because it hijacks established trust and authority.

 Common Attack Scenarios